rjp44/commcon-workshop/README.md

 # Commcon Workshop

-This is a collection of resources for CommCon Workshop
+This is a collection of resources for the second CommCon Workshop

 ## How to run...